-93% of project leaders credited their CFI-funded infrastructure with having a high or very high impact on the quality of the training environment.
+92% of researchers leading CFI-funded projects credited their CFI-funded infrastructure with having a high or very high impact on the quality of the training environment.
 The data is relatively consistent across all areas of application except social sciences and humanities where ratings are lower.